ndr2084/pytorch-rl-scheduler/README.md

 ## ⏳ TODO

 - [ ] Currently Pods are not being assigned to nodes.
-It needs to be determined whether `~./example/pytorch-rl/rl_policy.py` and/or `~./pkg/simulator/plugin/rl_scheduler_score.go` are to blame
+It needs to be determined whether:
+  `~./example/pytorch-rl/rl_policy.py`  and/or
+  `~./pkg/simulator/plugin/rl_scheduler_score.go` are to blame